mateothegreat/k8-byexamples-ingress-controller/README.md

 For GKE users, you can use this controller instead of the default ingress controller that comes pre-installed with your cluster.
 The nginx class annotation is used to support this.

-You must disable the ingress controller when you're creating GKE clusters.
+_Note: You must disable the GKE ingress controller when you're creating GKE clusters (it's called "HTTP Load Balancer")._

 * Uses ConfigMap for nginx
 * Uses ConfigMap for both TCP & UDP settings